CA Osasuna

-Club Atlético Osasuna ([ˈkluβ aðˈletiko osaˈsuna], Osasuna Athletic Club), or simply Osasuna, is a Spanish professional football club in Pamplona, Navarre.
-Founded on 24 October 1920, the club currently plays in La Liga, holding home games at the 23,576-capacity El Sadar Stadium.
-The team's regular home kit is a red shirt with navy blue shorts.
-Osasuna is one of four professional Spanish clubs to be owned by its members with an elected president.
+Club Atlético Osasuna ([ˈkluβ aðˈletiko osaˈsuna], Osasuna Athletic Club), or simply Osasuna, is a Spanish professional football club based in Pamplona, Navarre.
+It was founded on 24 October 1920 and plays in La Liga, the top division of Spanish football.
+The team's home ground is the 23,516-capacity El Sadar Stadium.
+Osasuna is one of four professional La Liga clubs to be owned by its members with an elected president.

 Osasuna is the sole Navarrese club to have played in La Liga.
-Although the club has never won a national trophy it reached the Copa del Rey final in 2005.
-The club’s best league finishes were fourth in 1990–91 and 2005–06.
+Although the club has never won a national trophy, it reached the Copa del Rey final in 2005 and 2023.
+The club's best league finishes were fourth in 1990–91 and 2005–06.